 - Meet with an advisor: In this first meeting, the firm will collect personal and financial information, such as your financial objectives, to determine the scope of your potential engagement with the firm.

 - Move forward with an investment management agreement: If you decide to work with Retirement Wealth Advisors, you’ll receive an investment management agreement prior to the start of the relationship that outlines the services you’ll receive as well as the associated fees for the services.

 - Get your portfolio created and any financial planning services: Your manager then will construct a portfolio based on your goals and objectives, and provide financial planning services if you choose that additional service.

 - Stay in touch with your advisor: You’ll have regular contact with your advisor, which can include an annual meeting.

 Where Retirement Wealth Advisors is located

 Retirement Wealth Advisors has offices in the following states:

 - North Carolina

 Is Retirement Wealth Advisors right for you?

-For those planning for retirement who have at least $25,000 and want to work with a fee-only financial advisor firm, Retirement Wealth Advisors may be a good choice, with its retirement focused offerings.
-However, because the firm uses software that amounts to robo-investing, a savvy client who doesn’t mind foregoing a relationship with an investment advisor could cut out the middleman and use a robo-investing platform themselves, potentially saving money in fees this way.
+For people planning for retirement who have at least $25,000, Retirement Wealth Advisors may be a good choice, with its retirement-focused offerings.
+However, because the firm uses software that amounts to robo-investing, a savvy client who doesn’t mind forgoing a relationship with an investment advisor could cut out the middleman and use a robo-investing platform themselves, potentially saving money in fees this way.